-Exams
+Exams:

 - are worth 50 points each - consist of multiple-choice and numeric entry (calculations) questions - have one attempt, i.e., must be completed in one sitting; do not start the exam until you are ready - have a 90-minute time limit.
-(Students with extended time through the DRC will be accommodated.) - are usually open/available for a 24-hour period, i.e., 8:00 AM (EST) 7:59 AM (EST) the following day.
-This time period may be adjusted due to course circumstances. - Exams are open book and open note, however use of online resources (Internet resources) and collaboration with others (such as Group Me, Zoom, Chegg, discussion boards, text, inperson, etc.) during an exam is prohibited.
-Consequences of academic integrity violations can include failing the course and in some cases removal from the university. - Zero scores caused by absences that are ODOS approved absences will be handled individually.
+(Students with extended time through the DRC will be accommodated.) - are usually open/available for a 24-hour period, i.e., 9:30 AM (EST) 9:29 AM (EST) the following day.
+This time period may be adjusted due to course circumstances. - Lowest score will not be dropped for your exams that include your final exam. - Exams are open book and open note, however use of online resources (Internet resources) and collaboration with others (such as Group Me, Zoom, Chegg, discussion boards, text, inperson, etc.) during an exam is prohibited.
+Consequences of academic integrity violations can include failing the course and in some cases removal from the university. - Exams are conducted in Variate Platform, and a Respondus Lockdown browser is required to take the exam. - You have 90 minutes to complete the three exams.
+Once you begin the exam, the time counter begins. - Students who are pre-approved for DRC accommodations will automatically receive the approved accommodation on their test. - It is my estimation that the exam can be completed by most students in about 60 mins.
+Nonetheless, you have 90 mins to complete the exam, and this time limit should account for any technology mishaps that cause you to have to re-log back into Variate. - If you reach the end of the exam period (9:29 AM of the following day since I opened the exam) the exam will continue until you have used your 90 minutes allotted for the exam.